Mookie Betts Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the sixth-ranked team ERA among all MLB pitching staffs (3.75).
+- The Cubs have a 3.75 team ERA that ranks seventh among all league pitching staffs.

-- Taillon (0-2) gets the start for the Cubs, his third of the season.
+- Smyly (0-1) makes the start for the Cubs, his third of the season.

-- In his most recent appearance on Sunday, the righty threw five innings against the Texas Rangers, giving up three earned runs while surrendering six hits.
+- In his last appearance on Monday, the lefty tossed five innings against the Seattle Mariners, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.